| | |

 Cormorant Island, or Yalis as it was originally known, was once populated by a nation of people who called themselves the Kwakwaka’wakw.

-In 1792, Captain George Vancouver anchored his ship the Discovery in a nearby cove.
-The First Nation’s chief at the time, Cheslakee, confronted and then later befriended the captain.
+In 1792, Captain George Vancouver anchored his ship, the Discovery, in a nearby cove.
+The First Nation's chief at the time, Cheslakee, confronted and then later befriended the captain.
 Around 1860, the Europeans, who settled on the small island, named it after the Navy ships HMS Alert and HMS Cormorant.

 Alert Bay became the dominant trading and service centre for many North Vancouver Island regions and First Nations communities.
-The island was a profitable hunting ground for traders of otter pelts, coal, gold, timber, whales, and the seemingly limitless abundance of fish.
+The island was a profitable hunting ground for traders of otter pelts, coal, gold, timber, whales, and a seemingly limitless abundance of fish.

 The huge runs of salmon in the Nimpkish River caught the attention of two entrepreneurs, S.A.
 Spencer and Wesley Huson.
-In 1870 they decided to set up a salmon saltery on Cormorant Island, due to its prime location opposite the river mouth.
+In 1870, they decided to set up a salmon saltery on Cormorant Island due to its prime location opposite the river mouth.
 In 1881 they turned the saltery into a cannery.

 Alert Bay became the largest commercial fishing town on the central coastline.

-Unfortunately, over-fishing and clear-cut logging eventually destroyed spawning grounds and drastically depleted the resource.
+Unfortunately, overfishing and clear-cut logging eventually destroyed spawning grounds and drastically depleted the resource.

 A Totem Pole in Alert Bay